MartinBielke/MartinBielke/README.md

 ✔ 🤝 Open to collaborations in health tech, data science, education and interdisciplinary projects

-✔ ⚡ Fun fact: I connect philosophy, code and music — different systems, same patterns
+✔ ⚡ Interested in applying data and automation to real-world problems in healthcare, education and environmental monitoring

 ## Featured Projects